 Governmental Funds - The District's basic services are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end that are available for spending.
 These funds are reported using the modified accrual basis of accounting, which measures cash and other financial assets that can be readily converted to cash.
 The governmental fund statements provide a detailed short-term view of the District's general government operations and the basic services it provides.
 Governmental fund information helps to determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's projects.
-Because the focus of the governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental fund Balance Sheet and the governmental fund Statement of Revenues, Expenditures and Changes in Fund Balances provide a reconciliation to facilitate the comparison between governmental funds and government-wide statements.
+Because the focus of the governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented in the government-wide financial statements.
+Both the governmental fund Balance Sheet and the governmental fund Statement of Revenues, Expenditures and Changes in Fund Balances provide a reconciliation to facilitate the comparison between governmental funds and government-wide statements.